MrNybbles/RPG-Maker-MV/README.md

 A very useful Developer Tools plugin.

+### nyb_MapScale.js
+A simple plug-in to magnify the size of the map without affecting parallaxing or GUIs.
+Works well with

 ### nyb_MouseCommand.js
 * Provides automatic hiding of the mouse after being idle for a specified amount of time.
 * The `mouse` command has several uses.